WebizenAI/devdocs/WorkInProgress.md

 This documentation environment has been built using [Obsidian](https://obsidian.md/), [GitHub](https://github.com/), [Gatsby](https://www.gatsbyjs.com/) and the [Obsidian Template for Gatsby](Obsibian Template for Gatsby).
 The [[DocumentationMethod]] document explains how its done.

 The process of producing the documentation; includes,
-1. Writing Content about the architecture of the Webizen Project
+1. Writing Content about the architecture of the Webizen Project.

-2. Creating an Architectural Strategy for implementing stages of the webizen project; whilst supporting the means for developers to understand the broader goals / objectives, etc.
+2. Creating an Architectural Strategy for implementing stages of the webizen project; whilst supporting the means for developers to understand the broader goals / objectives, etc.|

 3. Downloading and converting old related works into the documentation environment.

 4. Structuring the Content (ie: folders, etc) and improving the copy (editing).

 5. Working to update the content to address considerations about the many topics, etc.

 I am learning how to improve the functionality of this environment and will make updates accordingly.
 The publishing system (gatsby) uses react and doesn't appear to like embeds (ie: youtube, or [timelinejs](https://timeline.knightlab.com/) ); and there's an array of other functionality i'd like to see working ASAP.